Eckart Marsch: Academic career

-After attending high school in Husum and serving in the German army in Nordfriesland (district), Eckart Marsch, born in Friedrichstadt (Schleswig-Holstein) in 1968, studied physics at the Karlsruhe Institute of Technology and the Technical University of Berlin, and after his undergraduate degree at the University of Kiel.
+After attending high school in Husum and serving in the German army in Nordfriesland (district), Eckart Marsch, born in Friedrichstadt (Schleswig-Holstein) in 1968, studied physics at the Karlsruhe Institute of Technology and the Technische Universität Berlin, and after his undergraduate degree at the University of Kiel.
 Here he finished his studies with the diploma in 1973 and acquired the title Dr. rer. nat. in theoretical physics.
 Topic of his doctoral thesis was "Transport coefficients and susceptibilities of the Hubbard model in the Hartree–Fock approximation".
 From 1976 to 1980 he worked as a research assistant at the Max Planck Institute for Extraterrestrial Physics(MPE) in Garching near Munich.

 As a research associate and later scientific group leader, he then worked until his retirement at the beginning of 2012 at the former Max Planck Institute for Aeronomy, from 2004 named as Max Planck Institute for Solar System Research (MPS) in Katlenburg-Lindau (Nordheim County, Lower Saxony).
 During this time he also worked in between as a visiting scientist at the Center for Space Research at MIT in Cambridge (USA), at the Observatoire de Paris in Meudon (France), at the Institute for Astronomy in Cambridge (England), as guest lecturer and guest professor at the Physical Institute of the University of Bern (Switzerland), from 1996 as an adjunct professor at the University of Göttingen.
 Since 1990 he has been habilitated at the University of Göttingen for astronomy and astrophysics.
 His habilitation was titled "Kinetic Physics of the Solar Wind".

 Although he declined a call as a C4 professor to the University of Kiel in 1999, he finally, after his retirement in 2012, accepted there a one-year teaching assignment at the Institute for Experimental and Applied Physics.
 As a retired scientist, in cooperation with a former doctoral student at the MPS, Yasuhito Narita from the Institute for Space Research of the Austrian Academy of Sciences in Graz, he deals intensively with recent ideas on relativistic quantum mechanics and quantum field theory.